Skip to content

 • Inadequate Decision-Making

-While sleep deprivation can have a negative effect on academic performance, it can also hurt extracurricular activities such as exercise and peer socialization.
+While sleep deprivation can hurt academic performance, it can also hurt extracurricular activities such as exercise and peer socialization.
 The greatest cure for long-term sleep deficit is to get some sleep.

-Students can keep sharp testing skills during the inevitable pre-exam “all-nighter” by supplementing the natural nootropic N-acetyl L-tyrosine, also one of the best supplements for students.
+Students can keep sharp testing skills during the inevitable pre-exam “all-nighter” by supplementing the natural nootropic N-acetyl L-tyrosine, also one of the best nootropics for students.

 One placebo-controlled trial found in Aviation, space, and environmental medicine revealed that L-tyrosine supplementation can mitigate test performance impairments caused by a single night’s sleep loss lasting approximately three hours.
 Therefore, if you’re prepared to sacrifice a night’s sleep for tomorrow’s exam, you might invest a bit more in L-tyrosine damage control.
 [10]

-Note: there’s an effective dose of L-tyrosine as N-acetyl L-tyrosine in in each dose of Maximum Mind.
+Note: there’s an effective dose of L-tyrosine as N-acetyl L-tyrosine in each dose of Maximum Mind.

 Read more about N-acetyl L-tyrosine on the Marco’s Grounds Deep Dive or find out more about the benefits of tyrosine here.